Get Started

 Step 5: Add products to your store

-Just like you can choose to bake, fry, or sauté potatoes, there are different ways to add products to your store:
+There are two ways to add products to your store:

-• From your Printful Dashboard > Product Templates > and click Add to store
+• From your Printful Dashboard > Product Templates > Add to store

-• From your Printful Dashboard > Stores, click Add product
+• From your Printful Dashboard > Stores > Add product

-The first thing you’ll need to do is to select your product colors and sizes (these depend on your selling region and preferences).
-When you’re done, click on Proceed to mockups.
+Begin with your product colors and sizes.
+Available options may vary depending on your region and fulfillment location.
+When you’re done, click Proceed to mockups.

 Source: Printful